Real-mon/fixit-system/README.md

 # fixit-system
-System name: FixIT: Tech Solutions
-Description:
+FixIT is a web application designed to provide affordable and accessible general tech support.

-Developers:
+### Developers:
-    1. Justin Alain B. Monreal
+    - Justin Alain B. Monreal
-    2.
-    3.
+    -
+    -